-As disclosed in the Company's announcements dated 7 October 2022, 19 December 2022 and 28 March 2023, a former treasurer of Hui An China General was suspected to have misappropriated the funds of Hui An China General between 2019 and 2022.
-As such, the Company has engaged RSM as independent forensic accountant to, among other things, conduct an independent forensic accounting review (the "Independent Review") in respect of the Misappropriation, review the risk management and internal control systems of the Group and make rectification and improvement recommendations to the Board.
-Based on the findings of the Independent Review, the Company has ascertained a total net loss as a result of the Misappropriation to be approximately RMB24.98 million.
+As disclosed in the Company's announcements dated 7 October 2022, 19 December 2022 and 28 March 2023, a former treasurer of Hui An China General Real Estate Development Company Limited (惠安中總房地產開發有限公司) ("Hui An China General"), a subsidiary owned as to 98.4% by the Company, misappropriated the funds of Hui An China General between 2019 and 2022 (the "Misappropriation").
+As such, the Company engaged RSM as independent forensic accountant to, among other things, conduct an independent forensic accounting review (the "Independent Review") in respect of the Misappropriation, review the risk management and internal control systems of the Group and make rectification and improvement recommendations to the Board.
+Based on the findings of the Independent Review, the Group ascertained a total net loss as a result of the Misappropriation to be approximately RMB24.98 million from 2019 to 2022.
 The Independent Review report issued by RSM was tabled and accepted by the Board on 28 March 2023.

-The summary of the key findings of the Independent Review is set out below:
+The key findings of the Independent Review have been summarized in 2022 annual report of the Company.
+After review of the Independent Review report and taking into consideration the remedial actions having been taken, the Board believes that the Company's systems of risk management and internal control in place are effective and adequate to prevent misappropriation of funds in future.